wethod/learning-center-source/content/reports/index.md

 ## Budget Chagelog

-Here you can find a list of all the 'budget approval' sorted chronologically with information as:
+Here you can find a list of all the 'budget approval' sorted chronologically.

+ With information as:

 * Project name;